 This driver package supports the Symbios 53C885 Ethernet controller chip on the Power Hawk Series 700 SBCs.

-Although the Symbios Ethernet hardware is not available on Power Hawk

-This package must be installed on Power Hawk Series 900 SBCs before the Diskless package may be successfully installed on Series 900 SBCs.
+Although the Symbios Ethernet hardware is not available on Power Hawk Series 900, this package must be installed on Power Hawk Series 900 SBCs before the Diskless package may be successfully installed on Series 900 SBCs.